kwur/new-kwur-site/_posts/2009-09-16-stack-sessions-capybara.md

       </p>

       <p>
-        Also, check out some post-interview questions we did with Mushpot, Capybara&#8217;s label, <a href="http://mushpotrecords.com/">here</a>.
+        Also, check out some post-interview questions we did with Mushpot, Capybara’s label, <a href="http://mushpotrecords.com/">here</a>.
       </p></div>